jatinsharma0e0/WhackMaster/replit.md

-# Whack-a-Mole Game
+# Whack-a-Mole Game - Repository Guide

 ## Overview

-This is a classic Whack-a-Mole game built with pure HTML5, CSS3, and JavaScript - no frameworks required.
-The game features a 3x3 grid of holes where moles randomly appear, and players must click on them to score points within a 30-second time limit.
-The game includes bombs that end the game instantly when hit, adding an extra challenge element.
+This is a classic Whack-a-Mole arcade game built with pure HTML5, CSS3, and JavaScript.
+It's a completely self-contained web application with zero external dependencies, featuring a 3x3 grid where players hit moles that randomly pop up while avoiding bombs.
+The game includes rich audio effects, custom animations, and persistent high score tracking.

 ## User Preferences